tmc-coach/tmc-coach/README.md

 ### How to run the project

-Project can be run at this moment at locally.
-Instructions how to run the project are [here](https://github.com/tmc-coach/tmc-coach/tree/main/backend).
+Project can be run at this moment only locally.
+Instructions on how to run the project can be found [here](https://github.com/tmc-coach/tmc-coach/tree/main/backend).

 ## Backlogs
 - [Product backlog](https://github.com/orgs/tmc-coach/projects/1)